SSETI (Student Space Education and Technology Initiative)

 • NCube-2 (Norwegian CubeSat-2), Andoya Rocket Range, Norway

-The CubeSat deployment is from a T-POD (Tokyo-Picosatellite Orbital Deployer) system, developed jointly by ISSL of the University of Tokyo and by UTIAS (University of Toronto, Institute for Aerospace Studies/Space Flight Laboratory), Toronto, Canada.
+The CubeSat deployment was from a T-POD (Tokyo-Picosatellite Orbital Deployer) system, developed jointly by ISSL of the University of Tokyo and by UTIAS (University of Toronto, Institute for Aerospace Studies/Space Flight Laboratory), Toronto, Canada.

 3) To take images of the Earth's surface